Permanent Makeup Schools in District of Columbia

 Barbering licenses expire on September 30 of odd-numbered years.
 Cosmetology, esthetician, nail technician, electrologist, and permanent makeup licenses expire on April 30 of even-numbered years.
 Washington D.C. requires 6 cosmetology continuing education hours during each renewal period.
 Two hours must be in sanitation and hygiene, and the other four hours can be in any subject or area of study.

-According to statistics reported by O*Net, the median salary for hairdressers and cosmetologists in the District of Columbia in 2013, the most recent year for which they are available, was $35,000.
-This is just an average across all the different areas of cosmetology and hairdressing, however.
+According to statistics reported by ZipRecruiter, the median salary for permanent makeup artists in the District of Columbia in 2020, the most recent year for which they are available, was $62,746.
 With a specialty skill such as permanent makeup, you may be able to command a premium fee for your services.
-The projected rate of growth for hairdressers and cosmetologists is estimated at between 8% and 14% between 2012 and 2022, making this a good field to go into if you are just starting out or seek to move up in the profession.
+The projected rate of growth for skincare specialists is estimated at 11% between 2018 and 2028, making this a good field to go into if you are just starting out or seek to move up in the profession.

 There are actually several different career paths you may choose to take once you are licensed with a specialty in permanent makeup.
 Most professionals work with individual clients in spas and beauty salons, applying permanent eye and lip lines, and enhancing eyebrows, in a private area of the salon.
 Medical professionals may offer permanent cosmetic services in their offices or in a hospital setting.
 These individuals may utilize permanent makeup to disguise scars or cover white spots due to illness or injury, or may perform aereola restorations on breast surgery patients.
 Some tattoo salons offer permanent makeup services to their clients.
 In all these situations, the application of permanent makeup is done with individual clients, meaning you will have some scheduling flexibility, although you will need to be sensitive to the scheduling needs of your clients and may have to work some weekends and evening.
 It is possible to work either part or full time, and this career path can be great for someone with family or other obligations that need to be met in addition to work.
 If you enjoy helping people look and feel good about themselves, and desire a career within the beauty industry, permanent makeup artistry may be a good specialty for you.
 It is growing in popularity and can be the source of a good income.